 Essential reading: Best smartwatches

-Many of these so-called recipes are created by the developer public but there's plenty of more official ones out there from the product makers themselves; helpful workarounds for ways of using their kit that they haven't quite patched as out-of-the-box just yet.
+Many of the best IFTTT recipes are helpful workarounds for ways of using kit that haven't quite patched as out-of-the-box just yet.

 Got a few smart home products already?
-Well, here are some of the best IFTTT recipes that you can start using today.
+Well, here are some of the best IFTTT Applets that you can start using today.